Philip VanKoughnet

 Colonel The Hon.
-Philip VanKoughnet (April 2, 1790 - May 7, 1873) M.P., landowner, businessman and political figure in Upper Canada.
+Philip VanKoughnet (April 2, 1790 - May 7, 1873) M.P., was a landowner, businessman and political figure in Upper Canada.

 Career

-Born in New Johnstown (Cornwall), 2 April 1790, he was the son of Michael VanKoughnet (1751–1832), 'a large landowner' and United Empire Loyalist.
+Born in New Johnstown (Cornwall), 2 April 1790, he was the son of Michael VanKoughnet (1751–1832), a landowner and United Empire Loyalist.
 He was educated at the elitist school run by John Strachan which automatically placed him among the Family Compact.
 He fought at the Battle of Crysler's Farm during the War of 1812.
 In 1816, he was elected to the 7th Parliament of Upper Canada representing Stormont & Russell.
 In 1833, he was part of a commission to establish a canal at Cornwall to improve transportation along the Saint Lawrence River, that brought him a personal profit of £10,000.
 VanKoughnet Island, off the canal, was named for him.

 In 1832, Philip VanKoughnet inherited his father's extensive lands in Upper Canada (which he bought in 1783 after the Americans had put a price on his head for his loyalty to the Crown) adding to them over time until at his death he owned the entirety of the district.
 His father had named the original settlement 'New Johnstown', after Johnstown (New York) where the Colonel's grandfather, John, or Johann Eberhardt von Gochnat (1712–1770), had lived on arriving from Alsace in 1751.

 In 1836, VanKoughnet was appointed to the Legislative Council of Upper Canada by Lieutenant Governor Sir Francis Bond Head.
+The Globe newspaper nicknamed him "Van Weevil" who was taken into the Cabinet in 1857 and given charge of agriculture.
+He had announced a campaign for the destruction of weevils.

 In 1838, he commanded a battalion of militia (2nd Stormont Regiment) at the Battle of the Windmill.
 In 1870, he was appointed chairman of the Canadian Board of Government Arbitrators.
 It was said of the Colonel that he had, ‘all the stubbornness of a German, with the patriotism of a Briton’.
 He had ‘earned the respect of his contemporaries for his sterling qualities and honest patriotism’, holding little regard for the American revolutionaries.